24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 At the back of the hall are two hallways.
 One goes off to the left and the other to the right.
 Each hallway services specific bus companies.
 For example, the hallway on the left has buses for AU, while the hallway on the right covers ADO buses.
 There are more bus companies but those are the two I remember.
 Above the entrance to the halls will be signs saying which bus companies it contains.

-Where to stay in Puebla
+Where to Stay in Puebla

 Without a doubt, the best area to stay in is the historic center.
 For solo travelers, it’s safe and there are tons of places to eat nearby.
 I could leave my hotel in the evening and walk to a restaurant or shop or the historic center.